JosiahBull/server-management-tools/README.md

 IMPORTANT NOTE: This program has little-to-no validation of configuration.
 Make sure you get it right!

 # Licensing
 This project is licensed under MIT.
-This project is currently unmaintained and has been archived.